AutoLogicTools

 Symptoms

-• Automatic emergency braking marked unavailable
+• Automatic emergency braking and forward collision warning reported as unavailable

 Diagnostic steps